Seneca-ICTOER/OSL745/docs/Labs/lab1.md

 ### Part 1: Managing Software and Repositories with apt

 We will learn how to install software packages with the **apt** utility.
 This command is useful for installing software since it automatically resolves software dependencies prior to installing the software.
-Upon your Debian install, links to software repositories are automatically made to allow for easy software updates and installs from online repositories.
+Upon your Ubuntu install, links to software repositories are automatically made to allow for easy software updates and installs from online repositories.

 > ![caution](/img/caution.png)**Internet Connection**
 >